-Empty the Recycle Bin: When you delete a file from your computer, Windows places it in the Recycle Bin.
+1. Empty the Recycle Bin: When you delete a file from your computer, Windows places it in the Recycle Bin.
 All the deleted files remain there until you decide to permanently delete them from your computer or to restore them to their original location.
-Double-click on the Recycle Bin on the Windows desktop and click on Empty
+Double-click on the Recycle Bin on the Windows desktop and click on Empty Recycle

-Recycle Bin or select only the items you want to delete.
+Bin or select only the items you want to delete.
 Items deleted from external devices, such as memory cards, do not go to the Recycle Bin, they are permanently deleted.

-- 2. Uninstall the programs you no longer use: - 3.
-Archive files on an external hard disk drive, recordable CDs or DVDs (if your computer is equipped with a CD or DVD writer) and delete them from the hard disk
+- 2. Uninstall the programs you no longer use: - Archive files on an external hard disk drive and delete them from the hard disk.